Automattic/jetpack/docs/development-environment.md

 	PHP is a popular general-purpose scripting language that is especially suited to web development and it's at the core of the Jetpack plugin.

-	There are multiple ways to install PHP on your operating system, but as it's very dependend on your operating system and it's flavor, we're not going to cover it in this document at this time.
+	There are multiple ways to install PHP on your operating system, but as it's very dependent on your operating system and it's flavor, we're not going to cover it in this document at this time.

 	You can check out the [official installation instructions from the project website.](https://www.php.net/manual/en/install.php).